 As companies commit to improve their policies, we’ll update the scorecard so you can see how your actions are helping to push the ten biggest food and beverage companies to do better.

-General Mills has projects to promote women producers as well as intentionally sourcing from women farmers but in every other category, the company falls short.
-It has not even recognized the inequality women producers face in the supply chain.
+General Mills recently signed on to the UN’s Women’s Empowerment Principles, which is a good step forward.
+For many years the company has been implementing projects to promote women producers as well as intentionally sourcing from women farmers but in every other category, the company falls short.

-General Mills has improved its transparency on several counts and provides more information on suppliers and sourcing countries of certain key commodities.
-But there is very limited disclosure provided on sourcing volumes.
+General Mills has been making consistent improvements in its transparency.
+It provides more information on suppliers and sourcing countries of certain key commodities while starting to disclose its sourcing volumes.

 General Mills is refreshingly honest about the water it uses.
-The company also released a promising new water policy.
+The company has even released its assessments of key watersheds - the first company we have seen to do so.
 It however has yet to set a target for reduction of water use right through its supply chain.